krishna-2009/CSE540_Cloud_Computing_Project/README.md

 ## Overview

 This project is a part of the **CSE540 Cloud Computing** course.
-It aims to provide a practical demonstration of how cloud environments can be designed and utilized for Python-based software development.
+It aims to provide a practical demonstration of how cloud environments can be designed and utilized for Python-based ML and DL codes .
 The infrastructure is built from scratch using two physical machines to emulate the cloud, with a focus on backend logic and scalability rather than the user interface.

 ## Features

 - **User Authentication**: Secure login system for users.
 - **Dynamic Resource Scaling**: Automatically scale resources using virtualization.
 - **Python Code Compilation and Execution**: Compile and execute Python code, especially for machine learning, computer vision, and deep learning applications.
-- **Real-Time Resource Monitoring**: Monitor system resources such as memory and CPU utilization in real-time.
+- **Job Scheduling**: Indirect Resouce Management via Job Distribution.

 ## Technologies Used

 - **Ubuntu Server**
 - **KVM (Kernel-based Virtual Machine)**
 - **Docker**
+- **Ubuntu Server**
 - **Node.js**
 - **Express.js**
 - **Multer**